zhangzhen91/async-profiler/docs/ConverterUsage.md

                list of frames followed by a counter.
 This is used by the FlameGraph script to generate the FlameGraph visualization of the profile data.

-  # flamegraph: FlameGraph is a hierarchical representation of call traces of the profiled
+  # html: FlameGraph is a hierarchical representation of call traces of the profiled
           software in a color coded format that helps to identify a particular resource usage like CPU and memory for the application.

   # pprof: pprof is a profiling visualization and analysis tool from Google.
 More details on
            pprof on the official github page https://github.com/google/pprof.

   # pb.gz: This is a compressed version of pprof output.

   # heatmap: A single page interactive heatmap that allows to explore profiling events
              on a timeline.

+  # otlp: OpenTelemetry profile format.

 JFR options:
-    --cpu              Generate only CPU profile during conversion --wall             Generate only Wall clock profile during conversion --alloc            Generate only Allocation profile during conversion --live             Build allocation profile from live objects only during conversion --nativemem        Generate native memory allocation profile
+    --cpu              Generate only CPU profile during conversion --cpu-time         Generate only CPU profile, using CPUTimeSample events --wall             Generate only Wall clock profile during conversion --alloc            Generate only Allocation profile during conversion --live             Build allocation profile from live objects only during conversion --nativemem        Generate native memory allocation profile
-    --leak             Only include memory leaks in nativemem --lock             Generate only Lock contention profile during conversion -t --threads          Split stack traces by threads -s --state LIST       Filter thread states: runnable, sleeping, default.
+    --leak             Only include memory leaks in nativemem --tail RATIO       Ignore tail allocations for leak profiling (10% by default) --lock             Generate only Lock contention profile during conversion -t --threads          Split stack traces by threads -s --state LIST       Filter thread states: runnable, sleeping, default.
 State name is case insensitive